Educational Assessment for Special Needs – EDUC 621

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the purpose of the Discussion Board Forums is to generate interaction among the candidates in regards to relevant current course topics.
-For Discussion Board Forums 1 and 2, the candidate is required to post one thread of 500–600 words.
+Discussions are collaborative learning experiences.
+Therefore, the purpose of the Discussions is to generate interaction among the candidates in regards to relevant current course topics.
+For each Discussion, the candidate is required to post one thread of 500–600 words.
 The candidate will also post two substantive replies of 200–250 words.
 (MLO: A, B, D)

 Article Review (1)

-The candidate will examine one special education research article from a current peer-reviewed journal and submit a 1–2-page scholarly review written in current APA format in Microsoft Word.
+The candidate will examine one special education research article from a current peer-reviewed journal and submit a 2-page scholarly review written in current APA format in Microsoft Word.
 (MLO: A, D)

 Test Reviews (5)